This post may contain affiliate links. Please read our disclosure policy.

 I don’t recommend freezing the prepared salad, though you can freeze the green papaya for up to three months to make more salad at a later point.
 I recommend pre-shredding it before freezing.
 Freezing the papaya alone should still yield crunchy salad – especially as no thawing is necessary – just transfer the shredded frozen papaya straight to the salad.

 You can enjoy this Thai green papaya salad alone as a snack or appetizer.
-Alternatively, pair it with protein (like tofu) and rice or noodles of your choice for a full meal.
+Alternatively, pair it with protein (like homemade tofu) and coconut rice recipe or noodles of your choice for a full meal.

 Traditionally, raw green veggies are often served as a side, such as white cabbage or water spinach, which is meant to help with the spiciness of the dish.